cnelson20/cx16os/docs/routines.md

 - Parses the number pointed to by .AX
 - Automatically checks number for `0x` or `$` prefix, in which case num is treated as base-16
 - Otherwise base-10 is assumed
+- Up to 32-bit values

 Return values:
-- .AX = the number parsed
+- .AX = low 16 bits of the number parsed
+- r0 = high 16 bits of the number parsed (zero for values <= $FFFF)
 - .Y = 0 if the number was parsed successfully, non-zero otherwise

 ---